jonasdimac/Howlmaster/README.md

 ## Hi there 👋

-Hi, I’m a Web Developer and Automation Engineer specializing in **web scraping, backend automation, and intelligent workflow systems**.
-I build scalable Python-based platforms that extract, process, and automate data from the web, combining strong backend logic with practical automation design.
+Hi, I’m a Software Engineer with experience spanning COBOL mainframe development, backend automation, and modern web platforms.
+I’ve worked with enterprise systems built on COBOL, DB2, VSAM, and CICS, supporting large-scale transaction processing while also developing automation tools and backend services using modern technologies.
+I enjoy building systems that automate workflows and bridge legacy mainframe environments with modern applications.

 ---